-- The offerings will be pre-packaged courses with electives purchased from a provider to be delivered online in a synchronous and asynchronous manner.
+- 1. The offerings will be pre-packaged courses with electives purchased from a provider to be delivered online in a synchronous and asynchronous manner.
 AHCS will also supply our blended program students with textbooks as needed and access to appropriate technology.
-Two providers have been examined.
-A provider will be chosen before January of 2015.
-(See Appendices AA and U-W).
 Face-to-face time for the blended program student will vary according to the program chosen by the parent, but will be required as part of the AHCS blended program student's grade. - 2.
 AHCS blended program students will have equal access to necessary hardware, software, and internet connectivity required for participation in online coursework onsite from 8:00 a.m. to 4:00 p.m.
 Monday through Friday when school is in session.
 (Ref.
 33-5205(6)(g), Idaho Code.)
 Hardware or network support for homebound students will be offered by the provider first, and AHCS staff second.
 AHCS will not provide any hardware for students participating in the AHCS blended program courses at home. - 3.
 Teachers will post and maintain virtual office hours for synchronous interaction with AHCS blended program students to provide guidance with course material via phone, e-mail, and face-to-face.
-The teachers will not be required to take on these duties without additional pay beyond the size of the classroom cap as outlined in this petition.
-This does not affect the contracts of staff who, as part of their regular duties, also upload all or part of their classes to the BrainHoney LMS for their onsite classes.
 (Ref. section 33-5205(6)(b), Idaho Code.)
 These, and frequent, required interactions, in addition to receipt of required coursework, will be the means whereby teachers will verify student attendance.
-(See Appendix X for a comprehensive list of interactions). - 4.
+(See Appendix U for a comprehensive list of interactions). - 4.
 AHCS blended program students will be assessed, graded, and awarded course credit in the same manner and by the same standards as face-to-face students (Ref. section 33-5205(6)(e), Idaho Code and Tab 9.II.I.6). - 5.
-AHCS blended program students will receive appropriate teacher-to-student interaction, including timely, frequent feedback about student progress, in accordance with Idaho Code 33-5205(6)(d), through: E-mail, class discussion board, announcements, chat room,

-IdahoLive, Web logs; an activity log sheet that will be maintained by the student to be turned in as assigned; weekly posting of grades, and regularly required attendance at school (See also, Appendix X).
+AHCS blended program students will receive appropriate teacher-to-student interaction, including timely, frequent feedback about student progress, in accordance with Idaho Code 33-5205(6)(d), through: E-mail, class discussion board, announcements, chat room, IdahoLive, Web logs; an activity log sheet that will be maintained by the student to be turned in as assigned; weekly posting of grades, and regularly required attendance at school (See also, Appendix U).